Unity-Technologies/InputSystem/Packages/com.unity.inputsystem/Documentation~/introduction-to-processors.md

     "invert,normalize(min=0,max=10)"
 ```

-## Choose the right ProcessorCollapse commentComment on line R29jfreire-unity commented on Jun 12, 2025 jfreire-unityon Jun 12, 2025CollaboratorMore actionsGreat section 👏ReactWrite a replyResolve comment
+## Choose the right ProcessorCollapse comment

 The following sections contain a brief explanation and various example scenarios for the different Processor types.
 Note that there are additional cases where Processors may apply; the scenarios described here illustrate only some of them.
 In some situations, it might be useful to combine multiple Processors to achieve a specific goal.
 Refer to the [Processor Types](ProcessorTypes.md) for a comprehensive list and information on how to write your own custom Processors.

 ### Invert

-The [Invert Processor](ProcessorTypes.md#invert) inverts input values of any type (e.g. float, Vector2, or Vector3) by multiplying them by -1.
+The [Invert Processor](ProcessorTypes.md#invert) inverts input values of any type (e.g. float, Vector2, or Vector3) by multiplying them by `-1`.
 This results in effects such as reversing player navigation, for example, the left arrow would be interpreted as a right arrow, and vice versa.

 #### Example: Ship navigation

 To use an axis control to mimic a ship's rudder, inverting the input produces the desired effect.
 Pulling left steers the ship right, and vice versa.

 ![This picture shows a ship in a neutral position](./Images/Processors-Ship-Neutral.png)

 ![This picture shows a ship rotated to the left while the On-Screen control stick was moved to the right](./Images/Processors-Ship-Left.png)

 ![This picture shows a ship rotated to the right while the On-Screen control stick was moved to the left](./Images/Processors-Ship-Right.png)

 You can achieve this by using an Invert Processor on the Action or the Binding.
 In this scenario, the Processor is applied to the Binding.
 Note that inversion is enabled for the X axis but not for the Y axis.
 Inverting the Y axis would cause the ship to move backward when the joystick is pulled upward.
 The following image shows the setup in the Action Asset Editor.